 Jimmy Lackey, Executive Director and CEO for Kids, Incorporated, is a businessman with a passion for kids and for sports.
-He wants to put impoverished children on the same playing field with all the other kids, giving them - not only in sports, but in life.
+He wants to put impoverished children on the same playing field with all the other kids, giving them the same opportunity to compete and to succeed - not only in sports, but in life.